brown-band/website/pages/scripts/2002-2003/fall/uri.md

 ## Halftime

-Ladies and Gentlemen, Friends and Alumni, presenting an organization that’s not afraid to construct distractions on the side of major highways, it’s the "Nibbles WHAT???
-Away" Big Blue Bug Band!
+Ladies and Gentlemen, Friends and Alumni, presenting an organization that’s not afraid to construct distractions on the side of major highways, it’s the “Nibbles WHAT???
+Away” Big Blue Bug Band!

 Recent surveys of Rhode Island residents have shown that termites, even colossal cerulean ones, simply aren’t being perceived as terrifying pests anymore.
 Other vermin, like the silverfish, the Egyptian mosquito, the syphilitic plague-ridden monkey, the rust-proof mongoose, Cranston, the ewok, or the lesser-horned ram are instilling more fear than the common termite ever has.
 New England Pest Control is going so far as to consider replacing its iconic mascot with a more despicable pest, a 9 foot tall Joe Mollicone.